datazip-inc/olake/README.md

        }
     }
     ```
-    (Optional) To enable Level 1 flattening, set the normalization key to true in the write.json configuration file.
+    (Optional) To enable Level 1 flattening, set the `normalization` key to true in the above `write.json` configuration file.
 2. ### Generate a Catalog File

    Run the discovery process to identify your MongoDB data: